 We are delighted to say we have completed more than 90% of this survey work, and our staff will now spend the winter months working on data analysis, database development, educational development, and preparation for the remaining surveys next year.

 In many of the project countries, data was scarce, inaccurate, or insufficient.
 Given any location with a sustained, significant Jewish presence may have a cemetery, our pilots visited many more locations than we actually surveyed, in order to ensure no potential cemeteries were missed.
 Following this method, we were able to discover several hitherto undocumented Jewish cemeteries, particularly in Moldova and Ukraine.
 In the end, our surveyors visited 1,747 sites, and surveyed 1,406.

-We visited 132 locations in Moldova, 48 in Greece, 316 in Slovakia, 103 in Lithuania, and 1148 in Ukraine.
-Out of this we successfully surveyed 70 cemeteries in Moldova, 45 in Greece, 240 in Slovakia, 103 in Lithuania and 948 in Ukraine.
+We visited 132 locations in Moldova, 48 in Greece, 316 in Slovakia, 103 in Lithuania, and 1,148 in Ukraine.
+Of these, we successfully surveyed 70 cemeteries in Moldova, 45 in Greece, 240 in Slovakia, 103 in Lithuania, and 948 in Ukraine.

 After winter, we will return to conclude our surveys in the Zilina region in Slovakia, as well as the Vinnytsia, Zhytomyr, and Cherkassy regions in Ukraine.